 keyboarding

-The keyboard can be used for more things that just typing e-mails.
+The keyboard can be used for more things than just typing e-mails.
 As nice as the mouse is, it cannot do everything.

 common locations of special keys